OVERVIEW

 Installation was completed during the school holidays by Hush Acoustics to avoid any disruption to the day-to-day operation of the school.

-Hush Absorber 50a - Absorber Panel
+Hush Absorber 50a - Sound Absorber Panel

 Grade II listed building soundproofing, Sheffield